crashingthedance/blog.crashingthedance.com/_posts/2015-03-15-mocking_the_bracket.md

 No problem on the balance here.
 East (33), Midwest (34), South (34), and West (35) are all within two points.
 "S-Curve" purists, rejoice!

+> In “true seed” order, the committee then
+> assigns each team (and, therefore, all
+> teams in its bracket group—e.g., seeds 1, 8,
+> 9, 16) to second-/third-round sites.

+In other words, take the 16 teams and place them into a pod site to determine where each will play its second-/third-round games.
+Each of these teams is the highest seeded team in pod of four teams, and the other teams in each pod automatically follow that pod site.
+This is important when slotting the other teams into the bracket to satisfy other rules.

+<a name='latest'></a>
+*Reload for the latest updates*

+**1. Kentucky - Louisville**

+**2. Villanova - Pittsburgh**

+**3. Wisconsin - Columbus**

+**4. Virginia - Charlotte**

+**5. Arizona - Portland**

+**6. Duke - Charlotte**

+**7. Iowa St. - Omaha**

+**8. Kansas - Omaha**

+**9. Gonzaga - Seattle**

+**10. Notre Dame - Columbus**

+**11. Oklahoma - Louisville**

+**12. Baylor - Jacksonville**

+**13. Maryland - Pittsburgh**

+**14. North Carolina - Jacksonville**

+**15. Arkansas - Portland**

+**16. SMU - Seattle**

+Wisconsin is almost the same distance from Omaha, Louisville, and Columbus.
+We'll take the NCAA at their word about regional "fit" and send them to Columbus.
+Same with Virginia and Charlotte vs. Pittsburgh.
+Same with Arizona and Omaha vs. Portland.
+The rest are relatively straightforward.